cyberway/cyberway.documentation/software_manuals/how_to_guides/deploy_node_using_snapshot.md

 # How To Obtain A Snapshot And Deploy A Node Using The Resulting Snapshot

 ### Goal
-Deploy a node using a system state snapshot.
+Deploy a node using its node state snapshot.

 ### Steps